Join Us & Get Wine 101 Course 75% Off

 3. The wine should have the same flavor intensity as the food.

-7. It is better to match the wine with the sauce than with the meat.
+7. Match the wine to the sauce rather than the protein.

 flavor-pairing-methodology-theory

-Congruent Pairings vs Contrasting Pairings
+Congruent Pairings vs Complementary Pairings

 food-wine-pairing-wine-folly-book

-Identify The Basics Tastes
+The 6 Basic Tastes

 Wine-Pairing-Taste-Components